DaWe35/SkyID/README.md

 #### Open in browser
 You can just open the `/dist/index.html` in your browser.

-If you're using the `file://` protocol (or `idtest.local` as localhost domain), SkyID will recognise you're in development mode and skyportal.xyz will be used as default Skynet portal.
+If you're using the `file://` protocol (or `idtest.local` as localhost domain), SkyID will recognise you're in development mode and siasky.net will be used as default Skynet portal.

 *Chrome won't save cookies with file:// protocol.
 You can use Firefox, use idtest.local as localhost domain, or upload the dist folder to Skynet.*